sbpark422/ARFoodChat/README.md

 1. Navigate to `Packages → OpenAIUnity → Runtime → DataTypes`.
 2. Locate the `CreateChatCompletionResponse` struct.
 3. Make sure you have: `public string SystemFingerprint { get; set; }`.

+Please ensure you have obtained your OpenAI and AWS credentials.
+For guidance on how to acquire these keys, please refer to the API Integration section below.

 ## Overview
 AR Food Chat is an innovative AR application that combines advanced AR capabilities with AI-driven interaction.
 It enables users to engage with their surrounding environment and obtain information about items through an AR Assistant, enhancing the user experience with AI-driven conversation and speech synthesis.